survivejs/webpack-book/manuscript/developing/03_configuring_hmr.md

 The message tells us that even though the HMR interface notified the client portion of the code of a hot update, nothing was done about it.
 This is something to fix next.

-T> The same idea works for production usage as you will see in the *Adding Hashes to Filenames* chapter.
+T> The same idea works for production usage as you see in the *Adding Hashes to Filenames* chapter.

 T> A similar effect can be achieved by setting `output.pathInfo = true`.
-It will still use number based indices while emitting the path to the module within a comment.
+It still uses number based indices while emitting the path to the module within a comment.
 This should be used for development purposes only.

 ## Implementing the HMR Interface